-The spectral range and spectral resolution for the centre detectors also applies to the other detectors across the spectrometer arrays used for spectral mapping.
+The spectral range and spectral resolution for the central detectors (SSWD4 and SLWC3, see Figure 2.7) also applies to the other detectors across the spectrometer arrays used for spectral mapping.

-Figure 4.3: The unapodised resolving power of the FTS for three standard spectrometer resolutions (see Section 3.3).
-The SSW is in blue, while the SLW is in red (left).
-The corresponding line FWHM in $\rm km\,s^{-1}$ for the high (HR) and medium (MR) resolution modes (right).
+Figure 4.3: The unapodised resolving power of the FTS for the three standard spectrometer resolutions (see Section 3.3), left panel.
+The SSW is in blue, while the SLW is in red.
+The corresponding line FWHM in $\rm km\,s^{-1}$ for the high (HR) and medium (MR) resolution modes, right panel.